Randy Costa: Ultimate Fighting Championship

 Costa made his UFC debut against Brandon Davis on April 13, 2019, at UFC 236.
 He lost the fight via a rear-naked choke submission in the second round.

 Costa faced Boston Salmon on October 18, 2019 at UFC on ESPN: Reyes vs. Weidman.
 He won the fight via TKO in the first round.

 Costa faced Journey Newson on September 19, 2020 at UFC Fight Night: Covington vs. Woodley He won the fight via knockout in round one.
 This win earned him his first Performance of the Night award.

 As the first bout of his new four-fight contract, Costa was expected to face Trevin Jones on March 6, 2021 at UFC 259.
 However, Costa withdrew from the bout in mid-February citing injury and was replaced by Mario Bautista.

 Costa faced Adrian Yañez at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 Despite a strong first round for Costa, he lost the fight by technical knockout in round two.

 Costa faced Tony Kelley on December 11, 2021 at UFC 269.
 He lost the fight via TKO in the second round.

 Costa faced Guido Cannetti on October 1, 2022 at UFC Fight Night 211.
 He was submitted by Cannetti via rear-naked choke in the first round.

 On October 20, 2022, it was announced that Costa was no longer on the UFC roster.

 Gamebred Fighting Championship

 In his first fight since his release, Costa returned to the featherweight division to face Carlos Espinosa on June 16, 2023, at Combat FC 4.
 Costa won the bout via first minute TKO.

 Costa faced Jason Knight in a bare-knuckle bout on November 10, 2023, at Gamebred FC 6.
 He won the fight via knockout in the first round.

 Bare-knuckle boxing

-Costa made his Bare Knuckle Fighting Championship debut against Nick Burgos on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+Costa made his Bare Knuckle Fighting Championship debut against Nick Burgos on June 14, 2025 at BKFC Fight Night 26.
 He won the fight by knockout at the end of the first round.